gordonbrander/trello_to_gh/README.md

 ## Retrying After Hitting Rate-Limit

 Most users shouldn't hit this case, since GitHub will allow up to 5000 issues to be created in one go.
-In the rare chance that you have more than 5000 issues to publish, the script has a workaround for starting a new request where you last left off.
+In the rare chance that you have more than 5000 issues to publish, the script has a workaround for picking up where you last left off.

 After successfully publishing an issue, the script will move the issue's cache file from the cache `queue` directory to the cache `published` directory.
 This means when a rate-limit causes the script to fail, the queue folder will contain just the files that haven't yet been published.